OWASP/CheatSheetSeries/cheatsheets/Vulnerable_Dependency_Management_Cheat_Sheet.md

 The objective of the cheat sheet is to provide a proposal of approach regarding the handling of vulnerable third-party dependencies when they are detected, and this, depending on different situation.

-The cheat sheet is not tools oriented but it contains a *tools* section providing pointer to software (free and commercial) that can be used to detect vulerable dependencies, if possible, in a cross-technology way because it's now rare that a project use a single technology.
+The cheat sheet is not tools oriented but it contains a *tools* section providing pointer to software (free and commercial) that can be used to detect vulnerable dependencies, if possible, in a cross-technology way because it's now rare that a project use a single technology.

 **Note:**